 A “fatty liver” can be caused by drinking excessive amounts of alcohol.

 The Orange County Coroner’s report concludes that Johns died of dilated cardiomyopathy, a condition that inhibited the flow of blood to his body and caused his heart to enlarge.

-The singer competed on the Fox music show in 2008 and came in eighth place.
-He followed with a full-length album, 2009's Hold Back My Heart, that included single "Heart on My Sleeve."
+Johns competed on the Fox music show in 2008, finishing in eighth place.
+He followed with a full-length album, 2009’s Hold Back My Heart, which included the single, “Heart on My Sleeve.”

-Indeed, while Johns didn't win, his career as a singer was by no means stagnant.
-A favorite of Grammy-winning producer David Foster, he performed on the PBS television special, Hit Man: David Foster and Friends, which also featured such music luminaries as Michael Buble, Josh Groban, Blake Shelton and Andrea Bocelli.
-He also participated in many A-list charity events and appeared on a 2012 episode of Real Housewives of Beverly Hills, which stars Foster's wife Yolanda.
+Johns was a favorite of Grammy-winning producer David Foster, and performed on his PBS special, Hit Man: David Foster and Friends.
+He also appeared on a 2012 episode of Real Housewives of Beverly Hills, which stars Foster’s wife, Yolanda.